krish25-a/HospitalAppointmentManagementSystem/README.md

 - **C# (OOP)** for backend logic and application structure.

 This project was initially developed as part of a course by **Bhrugen Patel**, and I have since expanded and customized it further.
 His guidance was instrumental in shaping this project.

+How to run:
+• Download and extract the project ZIP from GitHub.
+• Open the solution (.sln) in Visual Studio.
+• Restore NuGet packages (Right-click solution → Restore NuGet Packages).
+• Create the database in SQL Server and run the provided .sql script.
+• Update the connection string in appsettings.json with your server and database name.
+• Build the solution (Build → Build Solution).
+• Press F5 to run the project and test Admin, Doctor, and Patient features

 ## Tags:
 - .NET Core